bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 below.
 Note the file system options specified with the "-O" parameter are designed to exactly match those used on a Seagate Central drive.

-Also note that the "mkswap" for partition 6 and the "mkfs.ext4" command for the data partition use a non standard 65536 byte page size.
+Also note that "mkswap" for partition 6 uses a non standard 65536 byte page size and the first page must be zeroed out first.
 This is because the Linux operating system on a Seagate Central uses a non standard 64K memory page size.

     # Partitions 1 and 2 use ext2
     mkfs.ext2 -F -L Kernel_1 -O none,ext_attr,resize_inode,dir_index,filetype,sparse_super /dev/sdX1